-2024 (CY2023) SkyWest GHG Verification
+2024 SkyWest GHG Verification

+GSI's Methodology and Procedures

-KERAMIDA's Methodology and Procedure Procedure performed during the verification
+Procedures performed during the verification

-- Interviews with key personnel involved in the process of compiling, calculating, and preparing the emissions data report and energy data; - Review of evidence and data in support of disclosures being verified; - Review of a variety of data analytics to check the reasonableness of the data and - A variety of re-calculation procedures to confirm stated quantities; - Evaluated the reasonableness of any assumptions used in support of disclosures; - Reviewed how disclosures were presented and determined if they were representative of data and operations.
+- Interviews with key personnel involved in the process of compiling, calculating, and preparing the emissions data report and energy data; - Review of evidence and data in support of disclosures being verified; - Review of a variety of data analytics to check the reasonableness of the data and calculations; - A variety of re-calculation procedures to confirm stated quantities: - Evaluated the reasonableness of any assumptions used in support of disclosures; - Reviewed how disclosures were presented and determined if they were representative of data

 Table 1.
-Data Verified by KERAMIDA, 2023
+GHG Data Verified by GSI, Fiscal Year 2024

-Scope CO2 e (Metric Tons)
+Scope CO2e (Metric Tons)

-Scope 1, Ground Support Equipment and Maintenance Vehicles 3,219
+Scope 1 - Ground Support Equipment and Maintenance Vehicles 3,165

-Scope 1, Jet Fuel 4,957,085
+Scope 1 - Jet Fuel 5,563,680

-Scope 2 6.618
+Scope 2 (Location-Based) 6,654

 This verification statement, including the opinion expressed herein, is provided to SkyWest and is solely for their benefit in accordance with the terms of our agreement.
-We consent to the release of this statement by you but without accepting or assuming any responsibility or liability on our part or to any other party who may have access to this statement.
+Sincerely.